-Top Saudi Arabia Festivals That Every Visiting Traveler Should Know About
+7 Major Festivals in Saudi Arabia That Every Traveler Should Attend

 The Kingdom of Saudi Arabia has all the potential to surprise travelers with its various festivals.
-Here are some of the top ones that travelers should know about.
+Here is a list of some of the top festivals to experience in Saudi Arabia this year:

 2. Eid Al-Fitr